eSentire media contact

-CAMBRIDGE, ONTARIO – May 4, 2017 – Rudimentary attacks, such as intrusion attempts, information gathering, and policy violations pose the greatest risk to midsized organizations, according to a recent cyber threat report by eSentire, Inc., the largest pure-play Managed Detection and Response (MDR) provider.
+CAMBRIDGE, ONTARIO – May 4, 2017 – According to a recent cyber threat report by eSentire, Inc., the largest pure-play Managed Detection and Response (MDR) provider: Rudimentary attacks, such as intrusion attempts, information gathering, and policy violations pose the greatest risk to midsized organizations.

 Produced by eSentire’s Threat Intelligence team, the “2016 Midmarket Threat Summary Report” provides an overview of the cyber threats investigated by the eSentire Security Operations Center (SOC) in 2016.
 The report addresses three key areas: threat types, threat volume, and attack types.
 The analytical assessment includes visual data analysis, written analytical evaluations, practical recommendations, and key analytical assumptions, providing threat perspective for business leaders in small and midsize enterprises, and actionable takeaways to help leaders strategically reduce the risk of cyber attacks.